urob-ctu/docs/docs/implicitLayers.md

 >An **ODE (Ordinary Differential Equation) solver** integrates the solution of differential equation.
 > $ \dot{\boldsymbol{x}} = f(\boldsymbol{x}, \omega) $

-This is a very useful way of modeling continuous time dynamics.
-Any solution obtained from a solver for the system must follow this conditions:
+This is a very useful way of modeling continuous-time dynamics.
+Any solution obtained from a solver for the system must follow these conditions:
 $\dot{\boldsymbol{x}}^\star(t, \omega) - f(\boldsymbol{x}^\star(t, \omega), \omega) = 0 $